Kenneth B. Wolfe: World War II

 In April 1943, the chief of the United States Army Air Forces (USAAF), General Henry H. Arnold, created a B-29 Special Project with Wolfe as chief.
 His role was soon expanded to not just development of the bomber, but organizing, training and equipping B-29 units for combat.
-Wolfe was also tasked with prepare operational plans for the bombing of Japan from bases in China, the only region under Allied control within B-29 range of Japan.
+Wolfe was also tasked with preparing operational plans for the bombing of Japan from bases in China, the only region under Allied control within B-29 range of Japan.
 He activated the 58th Bombardment Wing at Salina, Kansas, in June 1943, and became its commanding general.
 It was expected that 150 B-29s would be available by early 1944.
-To get around the lack of B-29s, Wolfe trained had his men on Martin B-26 Marauder and Boeing B-17 Flying Fortress and bombers.
+To get around the lack of B-29s, Wolfe trained his men on Martin B-26 Marauder and Boeing B-17 Flying Fortress bombers.
 To direct his training program, Wolfe obtained Brigadier General LaVerne G. Saunders, who had commanded the 11th Bombardment Group in the Guadalcanal campaign.

 The XX Bomber Command was activated on 27 November 1943, with Wolfe in command.
-In addition to the 58th Bombardment Wing with 112 B-29s, the XX Bomber Command also included aviation engineers to build the airfields and service units to maintain the B-29, making the wing self-sufficient, so he commanded over 20,000 men.
+In addition to the 58th Bombardment Wing with 112 B-29s, the XX Bomber Command also included aviation engineers to build the airfields and service units to maintain the B-29, making the wing self-sufficient commanding over 20,000 men.
 Wolfe arrived in New Delhi in India with the advance echelon of his staff on 13 January 1944.
 On 7 June, the XX Bomber Command struck Japan for the first time, bombing the steelworks at Yawata.
 Arnold pressed for more raids on Japan, but Wolfe was hamstrung by the logistical difficulties of operating from the bases in China.
 While it seemed like Wolfe, with his engineering background and thorough knowledge of the B-29, had been an excellent choice for getting the B-29 into service, Arnold felt he lacked the attributes required to lead it in combat.
 He was replaced by Brigadier General Curtis E. LeMay.